Why does Professional Photography Cost More?

 - one hour of travel to and from the session (you can take this part off if your session is in studio, but then add in all the expenses associated with that)

-- 30 minutes to load the photos onto a computer (2 - 4 Gb of data)
+- 30 minutes to load the photos onto computer and separate backup drive (2 - 4 Gb of data)

-- 30 minutes to back up the files on an external drive
+- 30 minutes to back up the files on an online drive

 - 3 - 4 hours of Photoshop time including cropping, contrast, color, sharpening, saving a copy for print and a copy for the internet and backing up the edited photographs.

 - 2 - 3 hours to talk to the client, answer questions, receive their order and payment, order their prints, receive and verify prints, package prints, schedule shipment and drop package off at Fed Ex.

 - Also consider the rent/mortgage of studio space, insurance, utilities, etc.

 You can see how one two hour session easily turns into more than ten hours of work from start to finish.
 So when you see a Photographer charging a $250 session fee for a two hour photo shoot, you are not paying them $100 / hour.